 2Set your targetIf you're not sure how much income you'll need when you retire, turn to the 'Set your savings target' page in your statement to find out how you can set your retirement income target.

 3Review your optionsIf you don't think you'll have enough, go to the 'Review your options' page to read about your options.

 4The modeller and your online accountTo see the difference you could make to your income in retirement by making the changes available to you, read section four of your statement to find out how to log into your online account where you can use the modeller.
 You can also see how much making the changes available to you will cost you after tax and national insurance savings.

 Follow these steps to see if you're on track for the income you'll need in retirement and to find out how you can build up more.

 In this section of the website, we take you through each part of your statement step-by-step to help you get the most out of all of the information.
 Use the navigation at the top of the page to make your way through each of the four sections of your statement set out above.

-To access the online forms and your personal information, you'll need to log in to Your account using your username and password.
-You can find your username in section 4 of your statement.
+To access the online forms and your personal information, you'll need to log in to Your account using your member number and password.
+You can find your member number in section 4 of your statement.

 Haven't got an online account yet?